dexplo/jupyter_to_medium/docs/index.md

 If your post is unsuccessful, a message with the error will be printed to the screen with information that might help you solve the issue.

+### Table conversion with Chrome or Matplotlib

+By default, tables will be converted via Chrome web browser by taking screenshots of them.
+If you don't have Chrome installed or cannot get chrome to work, select 'matplotlib' for the table conversion.

 ## Dependencies

 * nbconvert
 * requests
 * pillow (if you have HTML tables)
 * Google Chrome / Brave browser
+* matplotlib (if Chrome browser does not work)